-Hot Off the Press submissions will be open until March 27, 2018.
+Hot Off the Press submission is now closed.
 Link to the submission site

 The HOP (Hot Off the Press) track offers authors of recent papers the opportunity to present their work to the GECCO community, both by giving a talk on one of the three main days of the conference and by having a 2-page abstract appear in the Proceedings Companion, in which also the workshop papers, late-breaking abstracts, and tutorials appear.
 We invite researchers to submit summaries of their own work recently published in top-tier conferences and journals.
 Contributions are selected based on their scientific quality and their relevance to the GECCO community.
 Typical contributions include (but are not limited to) evolutionary computation papers appeared at venues different from GECCO, papers comparing different heuristics and optimization methods that appeared at a general heuristics or optimization venue, papers describing applications of evolutionary methods that appeared at venues of this application domain, or papers describing methods with relevance to the GECCO community that appeared at a venue centered around this methods domain.
 In any case, it is the authors responsibility to make clear why this work is relevant for the GECCO community, and to present the results in a language accessable to the GECCO community.